Become an Event Partner

-Event Submission for September 2014 is NOW OPEN.
+Event Submission for September 2014 is NOW CLOSED.
 Please contact your local city organizer if you have any questions or inquiries.
 If you are looking for our Event Partner Guide, you can find it here.

 Why become an Event Partner?

 - Engage your organization in the conversation that is relevant to your cause or industry

 - Gain recognition as a thought-leader or influencer in your field or industry

 - Amplify your message using the Social Media Week platform

 - Attract brands and networks of relevant hyper-social influencers

 - Brand Awareness & Recognition – your organization is placed on the global stage and gains more exposure & credibility

 - Business Development – your organization has the opportunity to develop valuable relationships with new partners/clients and deepen existing relationships.

 - You will need to fill out the initial application questionnaire to help the local city organizer better understand your organization’s qualifications to host SMW.